|

 Fran Hildersley, Tony Griffin 2008 Bob Griffin, Gary Woodham, Rachel Williams 2009

-Plans are now well under way for the 2012 festival, with the event moving to a new venue, the Royal Jersey
+Plans are now well under way for the 2021 festival, with the event

 |